nmningmei/BOLD5000_autoencoder/README.md

 # BOLD5000_autoencoder
-autoencoder trained on BOLD5000 dataset
+An autoencoder trained on the BOLD5000 dataset

 # Inspiration